jebikoh/JVK-Base/README.md

 ![readme.png](readme.png)

-Since this engine is meant to be specialized per project, I likely won't be adding anymore features besides:
+Since this engine is meant to be specialized per project, I likely won't be adding anymore features.
- - [ ] Optional MSAA

 This engine is currently being used in two of my other projects:
  - [JTX-PathTracer](https://github.com/jebikoh/jvk-pathtracer): an interactive C++ path tracer